Continuous and Discontinuous Phase Transitions in the evolution of a polygenic trait under stabilizing selective pressure: Results and Discussion

-In the region of small selective pressure, namely for $\omega<\omega_c$, plotting $\overline{q}$ as function of $\mu$, for small enough values of the {\em cooling} rate, $\dot{\mu}$, we find that the curve does not depend on $\dot{\mu}$ at all.
-Moreover, the two branches, obtained by decreasing and increasing $\mu$ respectively, always coincide.
-In the main frame of Fig. \ref{fig:2}, $\overline{q}$ vs $\mu$ is plotted for two different values of the cooling rate, and assuming $\omega=0.1$.
-Similar behaviors are observed plotting $\overline{\chi}$ vs $\mu$ (see the inset of Fig. \ref{fig:2}).
-Moreover, as it can be seen from Fig. \ref{fig:2}, the states obtained with this procedure coincide with the above defined steady states (pink stars in Fig. \ref{fig:2}), and in some sense they can be considered {\em equilibrium} states of the system.
-In this region, the crossover from large to small heterozygosity, ruled by the mutation rate and characterized by a susceptibility maximum, strongly resembles a continuous (second order) transition in a physical system.
-In the following, we will study this transition as a usual critical phenomenon.
+In Fig. \ref{fig:2}, $\overline{q}$ and $\overline{\chi}$ vs $\mu$ are plotted for $\omega=0.1$ at two different values of the cooling rate.
+As we see in figure, for small enough cooling rate, the curves do not depend on the {\em cooling} rate, $\dot{\mu}$, and the two branches, obtained by decreasing and increasing $\mu$ respectively, always coincide.
+These behaviors are observed for each value of $\omega<\omega_c$ (small selective pressure).
+Moreover, the states obtained with this procedure in the limit of small cooling rate coincide with the above defined steady states (pink stars in Fig. \ref{fig:2}), and in some sense, these states can be considered {\em equilibrium} states of the system.
+The crossover here observed from large to small heterozygosity, ruled by the mutation rate and characterized by a maximum in the susceptibility, strongly resembles a continuous (second order) transition in a physical system.
+This observation suggests to study this transition as a usual critical phenomenon.